-Research has shown that despite differences in beliefs, micro-public places such as university campuses and dining places are viewed as good social spaces to cultivate social interaction and integration.
-(Aiedah et al. 2019; Andersson et al. 2012).
+Research has shown that despite differences in beliefs, micro-public places such as university campuses and dining places are viewed as good social spaces to cultivate social interaction and integration (Aiedah, Ros Aiza and Adrian 2019; Andersson, Sadgrove and Valentine 2012).
 In fact, dining not only fulfils the basic needs of individuals, but also serves as an activity that connects people together in a society (Fischer 2011; Tuomainen 2014).
 This does not mean the dining sphere is a zero-conflict area within a religious community.
-Intolerance might occur when people do not recognize differences between them in dining.
-In 2013, Malaysians were shocked when Alvin Tan, a Malaysian blogger, posted a photo on his social media during the Muslim month of Ramadan, in which he greeted Muslims breaking their fast with the "Bak Kut Teh" pork meal.
-He described the dish as "fragrant, delicious, appetizing" and included a "halal" logo in his photo (Mohamed Osman, 2017).
-Many perceived his act as disrespectful of Muslims' beliefs and intolerance towards halal dining.
+Intolerance might occur when people do not recognise differences between them in dining.

+In 2013, Malaysians were shocked when Alvin Tan, a Malaysian blogger, posted a photo on his social media during the Muslim month of Ramadan, in which he greeted Muslims breaking their fast with the Bak Kut Teh pork meal.
+He described the dish as "fragrant, delicious, appetising" and included a "halal" logo in his photo (Mohamed Nawab 2017).
+Many perceived his act as disrespectful to Muslims' beliefs and intolerant towards halal dining.
 This incident outraged many Muslims and non-Muslims in Malaysia, and they opposed the intolerant behaviour presented by the blogger.
-This incident challenged the state of religious tolerance in the country, hitherto was well known as a tolerant nation, especially in the dining sphere.
+This incident challenged the state of religious tolerance in the country, which hitherto was well known as a tolerant nation, especially in the dining sphere.

 Therefore, this research begins in the context of Malaysian society, where religion is an influential constituent impacting multiple aspects of life, including the social, economic, and even political spheres.
 We aim to explore how dining could be used as an analytical tool to examine religious tolerance behaviour in a community.
 We investigate the interconnection between religious tolerance and halal dining by examining the feasibility of halal dining as an analytical tool to measure dimensions of religious tolerance.
-Thus, the study unpacks the religious tolerance experiences in halal dining and makes a comparison of data collected between Muslims and non-Muslims in West and East Malaysia.
+Thus, the study unpacks the religious tolerance experiences in halal dining and makes a comparison of data collected between Muslims and non-Muslims in Peninsular and East Malaysia.